CosmaLab/Black-Space-Analysis/README.md

 To deploy this project run

 ```
-1. Open accessory function "Vicky_QuickDensity" check and adjust to image dimension (ex.
-256 or 512 pixels).

-2. Open Main code: "BlackSpace_MAIN"
+1. Open Main code: "BlackSpace_MAIN"

+2. Adjust the following parameters:
-3. Adjust number of experimental categories
+	•	Number of experimental categories
+	•	Define file path to folder containing files to analyze

-4. Adjust name of categories
+	•	Adjust name of categories

-5. Check and adjust if necessary adaptive threshold value (for example 0.001)
+	•	Adjust size of ROI by changing MaxX and MaxY values (ex 256 or 512 pixels)

-6. Super resolution Pixel size and Gaussian sigma can also be adjusted but better to start by and keep default values (i.e. 20 nm and 2)
+	•	Super resolution Pixel size and Gaussian sigma can be adjusted but better to start by and keep default values (i.e. 20 nm and 2)

-7. Launch analysis
+	•	Check and adjust if necessary adaptive threshold value (for example 0.001)

+3. Run script.

-8. Load .bin files for each category
+4. Load .bin files for each category.

+5. The script will generate 1 Figure per each file containing the visualization of localizations, the mask of DNA, and the mask of the whole nucleus.

+6. Visually check the masks and segmentations generated.
+Adjust parameters if necessary and launch analysis again.

-9. Check results in Worskpace.
-They are saved in the cell variable “percentage_black”.
-Save the workspace and or export values to other programs to plot.
+7. Check results, they are in the cell variable “percentage_black” in the Workspace and saved automatically saved at source directory as Blackspace_result.xlsx file.

 ```

-## TODO/FIXME
-- Save output under a table format including name of categories(for example .csv, excel or any other format)

 ## Research Implementation
 Example Methods summary for Black Space analysis (from Neguembor et al Mol Cell 2021):
 Quantification of DNA-free areas DNA-free area was quantified from DNA STORM images by applying a binary threshold on a Gaussian filtered density map (imbinarize.m Matlab function, with adaptive threshold, sensitivity of 0.001, pixel size 20 nm, sigma 2).
 Percentage of DNA-free areas over the imaged nuclear area were estimated for each nucleus.